 Muir Haman, Editor in Chief—Muir holds his MLIS from Florida State University, and his MA from Bread Loaf School of English.
 He is the adult services librarian for the Bixby Memorial Free Library.
 He is a prolific reader.
 Muir offers a writing workshop on Thursday evenings, call (802) 877-2211 to inquire/sign up.

 Maddy Willwerth, Communications Manager—Maddy moved tom California to Vermont and knew she could never leave.
 She studied multimedia & graphic design at Champlain College.
-She lives on a half-acre farmstead called Frog in the Wind Farm in Vergennes with her husband, daughter, dog, and ten hens.
+She lives on a half-acre farmstead called Frog in the Wind Farm in Vergennes with her husband, two daughters, dog, and ten hens.

 Keith Morrill, Senior Editor—Keith holds his BA in English and Classics and his MAT from the University of Vermont and holds a Certificate in Copyediting from the University of California, San Diego.
 He is the editor and owner of Little City Editing, a copyeditor for Strange Horizons, a writer of speculative fiction, and a devoted father of three.